-I headed to the main bus station in Ljubljana, which was just over a 10-minute walk from my hostel.
+In the morning, I headed to the main bus station in Ljubljana, which was just over a 10-minute walk from my hostel.
 I got the bus from platform 7, which stopped at a few places before arriving in Lake Bled just under 1.5 hours later.
-I paid €6.30 for my ticket with cash on the day and everything worked out perfectly.
+It cost €6.30 for my ticket, which I paid with cash on the day.
+From there, everything worked out perfectly.
 Here’s a guide by Get By Bus for more up-to-date information, but getting the bus to Lake Bled is a cheap and easy option.

 I kept track of our journey through Google Maps, but you will know when you reach the required stop as a lot of the bus will disembark alongside you.
 The bus stop is literally a two-minute walk from Lake Bled.